You'll explore and pioneer approaches to global challenges in relation to:

 How you'll learn

 The EMBA is a part-time, flexible, work-based programme.
-It is delivered using a blended learning model with monthly two day study blocks on campus during teaching time.
-In advance of study block attendance, you will engage individually and collectively with the programme and module specific blended learning materials and resources.
+It's delivered using a blended learning model.
+You'll have two-day study blocks on campus during teaching time.
+In addition to study block attendance in person, you'll engage with blended, structured, online learning resources.

-Your engagement with the learning activities will be supported and enhanced by our modern and intuitive virtual learning environment, Canvas.
+Online learning resources are hosted in our modern and intuitive virtual learning environment, Canvas.
 Canvas is a web-based system that does not need to be installed on your computer.
 Canvas runs on:

 - any other device with a modern web browser